Jp293/Dent-react-client/README.md

   - Else if pain level is in between 4 and 8 the tooth image will turn yellow.
   - Else if pain level is between 8 and 10 the image will change to red.
 * Version 4: Add administrators (possibly dentists/healthcare providers) to provide consented data from users to clinics.
-* Modernize and improve styling and app interface.